ch-stark/blogapplicationsetsglobalnamespace/blog.md

         value: 'openshift-gitops, open-cluster-management-global-set'
 ```

-Please see [here](https://github.com/redhat-developer/gitops-operator/blob/master/docs/OpenShift%20GitOps%20Usage%20Guide.md#default-permissions-provided-to-argo-cd-instance) what ClusterRoles are bound to the namespace.
+Please see [here](https://github.com/redhat-developer/gitops-operator/blob/master/docs/OpenShift%20GitOps%20Usage%20Guide.md#default-permissions-provided-to-argo-cd-instance) what RolesBindings are applied to `open-cluster-management-global-set` by setting this property.

-For enabling access to Open-Cluster-Management resources [see](https://github.com/ch-stark/blogapplicationsetsglobalnamespace/blob/main/config/setup.yaml#L95)
+For enabling access to Open-Cluster-Management resources [see](https://github.com/ch-stark/blogapplicationsetsglobalnamespace/blob/main/config/setup.yaml#L95) we need to apply additional permissions.

 ## Disabling Placement-Rules and Migrating Placement-Rules to Placement using PolicyGenerator

 At one point in time in the future `PlacementRules` are going to be deprecated.
-Already now we want to disable them as we like to force the users to work with Placement objects.
+Already now we want to disable them as we like to force the users to work with `Placement` objects.
 Note that ApplicationSets in ACM only work with Placement but there are some other artifacts like Subscriptions and Policies which still default to `PlacementRule` Object.

-For disabling just set e.g. on the `AppProject` level in ArgoCD:
+For disabling there are several options - just set e.g. on the `AppProject` level in ArgoCD:

 ```
 spec: